jdbbackup/jdbbackup-core/README.md

 **DBDumper**s and **DestinationManager**s are loaded through the [Java service loader](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ServiceLoader.html) standard mechanism.
 So, it's quite easy to implement your own and use it with this library.
 Examples can be found in [jdbbackup repositories](https://github.com/jdbbackup).

 Class that can be used as command line programs are also available [here](https://github.com/jdbbackup/jdbbackup-cli).

-It requires java 11+.
+A Docker image that schedules backups is available [here](https://github.com/jdbbackup/jdbbackup-docker).

 ## How to use it
+This library requires java 11+.

 *WORK in progress*